lazappi/lazappi.id.au/content/project/prettytc/index.md

 slides: ""
 ---

-Splatter is a Bioconductor R package for the simulation of single-cell RNA sequencing count data (https://bioconductor.org/packages/splatter/).
-It provides a simple interface for creating complex simulations that are reproducible and well-documented.
-Parameters can be estimated from real data and functions are provided for comparing real and simulated datasets.
+TeXcount is excellent and by far the best way to produce wordcounts of LaTeX documents but I found the output became hard to read for large documents.

+prettytc is a Python script that runs TeXcount and parses the output in a way that shows more of the document structure and provides totals at each level.
+It can be run from the command line and any options are passed to TeXcount.

+Available from my GitHub https://github.com/lazappi/prettytc.